Zafuzi/coughdrop/README.md

 - keep it extensible

 ## usage
-You can import all of the variables and such in your less files using this statement
+You can import all the variables and such in your less files using this statement
 ```less
 @import "node_modules/coughdrop/stylesheets/coughdrop";
 ```